rule

 Text 34

-The second step stretched out to all the heavenly places and for the third indeed not a farthing remained as Lord Urukrama with His stepping now reached farther than farther beyond the worlds of penance of the great and the devoted [see also 5.17: 1].
+The second step stretched out to all the heavenly places and for the third remained really not a farthing, for Lord Urukrama with His stepping now had reached farther than the farthest beyond the worlds of penance of the great and the devoted [see also 5.17: 1].
 (Vedabase)

 date: 600-700 c.e,